 With no reliable showing of EMF health effects, most regulatory agencies believe, as staff does, that specific limits on electric or magnetic fields from power lines and other common sources are inappropriate.
 The few states (Florida, Minnesota, Montana, New Jersey, New York and Oregon) with such limits for power line electric fields established these limits as a guard against electric shocks from strong fields.
-The few states (Florida and New York) with limits for magnetic fields established these limits are based on established health effects nor are they intended for the retrofit of existing lines.
+The few states (Florida and New York) with limits for magnetic fields established these limits to keep exposures from new lines within levels associated with existing lines.
+None of these limits are based on established health effects nor are they intended for the retrofit of existing lines.